sqliteai/sqlite-sync-react-native/README.md

 **Important:**
 - Always include `IF NOT EXISTS` to prevent errors if the table already exists
 - The table schema must match exactly to your remote table schema in SQLite Cloud
-- The library executes this SQL during initialization, before CloudSync setup
+- The library executes this SQL during initialization, before SQLiteSync setup

 ### Context: `SQLiteSyncContext`